vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Number Theory](https://github.com/holdenlee/number-theory) by Holden Lee (free book; more in-depth approach)

+### Numerical Methods

+[Numerical Methods in Engineering & Science](https://www.goodreads.com/book/show/24843926-numerical-methods-in-engineering-science) by B.S.
+Grewal (good!)

+[Numerical Methods for Scientists and Engineers](https://www.goodreads.com/book/show/613422.Numerical_Methods_for_Scientists_and_Engineers) by Richard Hamming (found this one on my GoogleDrive; good)

 ### Optimization

 [Essentials of Metaheuristics](http://cs.gmu.edu/~sean/book/metaheuristics/) by Sean Luke (free book; good!)

 [Knapsack Problems - Algorithms and Computer Implementations](http://www.or.deis.unibo.it/knapsack.html) by Silvano Martello and Paolo Toth (free book; a state of art examination on exact and approximate algorithms for a number of important NP-hard problems in the field of integer linear programming, which the authors refer to as knapsack; good)

+[Combinatorial Optimization: Algorithms and Complexity](https://www.goodreads.com/book/show/138564.Combinatorial_Optimization) by Christos H. Papadimitriou, Kenneth Steiglitz (found this one (ru) on my GoogleDrive; good!)

 ### Probability and Statistics